 5) St. Anthony Falls Lock and Dam Tour

-Don’t miss this!
+Don’t miss the Upper St. Anthony Falls Lock & Dam Visitor Center!
 The National Park Service opens the visitor’s center for fun family tours during the summer months.
 Walk over the lock, learn about the dam and the river and enjoy the view.
 However, please keep in mind that it’s not child-proof at all.
 Keep your children firmly in your grasp the whole time.
-FREE, Tours at 11 am & 3pm when the visitor’s center is open – please call ahead.
+FREE, Tours at 11 am & 3pm when the visitor’s center is open (usually Memorial Day to Labor Day, but please call ahead).
+When Visiting, ask for a Junior Rangers Booklet to earn a National Park Service Junior Ranger Badge.

 6) Gold Medal Park